-The GSN has always been keen to work with other practitioners, communities and professional bodies since its inception in late 2015/early 2016.
-We have supported supervision conferences, other supervision communities, and conferences on the topic of ethics, a cornerstone of our practice.
-The GSN is also delighted to be part of external collaborations like the Joint Global Statement Group on climate change (made up of 13 collaborations between professional bodies and communities).
-Below are some of those we are proud to partner with.
-If you have suggestions or questions please do contact the GSN’s strategy team via hello@globalsupervisorsnetwork.org.
+The GSN is delighted to be part of external collaborations like the Joint Global Statement Group on climate change renamed the Sustainability Coaching Coalition in May 2025 (made up of 13 collaborations between professional bodies and communities).
+You will find details below of some of those we are proud to partner with.
+If you have suggestions or questions please do contact the GSN’s strategy team via [email protected].
 Thank you.

 Supervision conferences:

-- Re-imagining coaching supervision in the current and future context, namely: environment; social and restorative justice; ethics; war and conflict; economic & political changes; Gen AI; coaching platforms; increasing demand for data and metrics
+The Americas Coaching Supervision Network 8th conference took place on 11th and 12th April 2025 with the aims of Re-imagining coaching supervision in the current and future context, namely: environment; social and restorative justice; ethics; war and conflict; economic & political changes; Gen AI; coaching platforms; increasing demand for data and metrics.
+We will post details of the 9th conference when they are available.

 Coaching Ethics Forum: